Award Documents

 The 5th Great Seal

-• The 1st Great Seal was produced at Cheonsangdang in Chungmuro, Seoul in 1948.
+• The 1st Great Seal was produced at Cheonsangdang in Chungmuro, Seoul, in 1948.
 It was used from May 5, 1949, until December 31, 1962.
 The material was silver, and the face was 6.06 cm square.
 The text is engraved in Chinese characters 大韓民國之璽 (Seal of the Republic of Korea).
 The whereabouts of the seal are currently unknown, and the government has been searching since 2004.
-There is a controversy over whether the handle 인뉴 (印鈕) is a dragon (용) or a sapsal dog (삽살개).
+There is a controversy over whether the handle 인뉴 (印鈕) is a dragon (용) or a Sapsal dog (삽살개).

 • The 2nd Great Seal was used from January 1, 1963, to January 31, 1999.
-The material is silver, it is 7 cm square and weighs 2.0 kg.
-The text is engraved in Korean script Hangul with the words 대한민국 “Republic of Korea”.
+The material is silver; it is 7 cm square and weighs 2.0 kg.
+The text is engraved in Korean script, Hangul, with the words 대한민국 “Republic of Korea.”
 The handle is shaped like a turtle.
 The Great Seal is currently in the possession of the National Archives.

 • The 3rd Great Seal was used from February 1, 1999, to February 21, 2008.
-The material is gold, the face is 10.1 cm square, the weight is 2.15 kg and the handle is a phoenix 봉황.
-The inscription is engraved in Korean script Hangul with the words 대한민국 “Republic of Korea”.
+The material is gold, the face is 10.1 cm square, the weight is 2.15 kg, and the handle is a phoenix 봉황.
+The inscription is engraved in Korean script, Hangul, with the words 대한민국 “Republic of Korea.”
 It uses a Hunminjeongeum font.
-In 2005, the Great Seal was found to have cracks, the 3rd National Seal, was repaired and used temporarily from Nov.
-30, 2010 to Oct.
-24, 2011 when the 5th National Seal was completed.
+In 2005, the Great Seal was found to have cracks.
+The 3rd National Seal was repaired and used temporarily from Nov.
+30, 2010, to Oct.
+24, 2011, when the 5th National Seal was completed.

 • The 4th Great Seal was used from February 22, 2008, to November 30, 2010.
 The material is gold, the face is 9.9 cm square, and the weight is 2.9 kg.
 The inscription depicts the Republic of Korea in Hangul using the Hunminjeongeum font, and the handle is a phoenix.
 When cracks were discovered in the 3rd National Seal, it was decided to produce a new national seal in October 2005.
 The National Seal Production Advisory Committee was formed in March 2006, and Min Hong-gyu was selected as the national seal maker through a contest process.
 Along with the national seal, 16 types of national seal decoration items were produced by craftsmen in their relevant fields.
 However, in September 2010, the 4th Great Seal was scrapped when Min Hong-gyu was indicted on charges of fraud.
 He made and delivered the Great Seal using modern manufacturing methods, even though he had contracted with the government to make the Great Seal using traditional techniques.

 • The 5th Great Seal has been in use since October 25, 2011.
-The material is a gold alloy composed of gold, silver, copper, zinc, and iridium, the size is 10.4 cm square, and the weight is 3.38 kg.
+The material is a gold alloy composed of gold, silver, copper, zinc, and iridium; the size is 10.4 cm square, and the weight is 3.38 kg.
 The inscription depicts the Republic of Korea in Hangul using the Hunminjeongeum font, and the handle is a phoenix and the Rose of Sharon (Mugunghwa).
 It was decided to produce the 5th national seal on October 29, 2010, and the Korea Institute of Science and Technology (KIST) was selected as the producer of the national seal through competitive bidding.
 KIST began production on June 16, 2011, and the Great Seal was delivered on September 30th.
-The inside of the Great Seal was hollowed out and the seal and seal were made by casting them all at once without separating them.
+The inside of the Great Seal was hollowed out, and the seal and seal were made by casting them all at once without separating them.
 Iridium, a rare metal, was added to prevent cracking.
 To prevent commercial use of the national seal, an application for design registration was applied for with the Korean Intellectual Property Office on September 9, 2011.
 The design application number for the national seal is 30-2011-0037989.
-The Defense Agency for Technology and Quality scientifically verified the quality of the national.
+The Defense Agency for Technology and Quality scientifically verified the material quality of the national seal.